rhelsing/accord_documentation/team_values_overview.md

 #Team Values

 The following are Accord team value statements.
-These statements should guide each individuals decision making process when combined with quarterly roles and stated company initiatives.
+These statements should guide each individual's decision making process when combined with quarterly roles and stated company initiatives.
 We have assigned you a quarterly role.
 If you are uncertain about your role or of the company initiatives related to your role, please ask!
 If you disagree with these statements, let's have a discussion.
 We are seeking team alignment, so let's make sure we are on - and stay on - the same page.

 ##Building and maintaining trust